Code-Institute-Submissions/TheVeganHelpdesk/README.md

 - reasons to try out a plant based diet
 - advice on getting started and what to try
 - a featured brand specialising in plant based foods
-- a sign-up to receive monthly e-zines on new products on the market, community recipes, and the 15% off featured brands
+- a sign-up to receive monthly e-zines on new products on the market, community recipes, and the 15% off featured brand (local hero)

 ---
 ## Goals